Do they go bad? Yep, they sure do! Chicken and ducks eggs have a pretty good shelf life. But how long do eggs last really?

 Reluctantly, I looked through the cartons on the counter, and the smell kept getting worse and worse.
 Then, I spotted it!
 An egg that literally popped!

 When I got it outside to throw it in the woods, I tried to remove it carefully from the carton and then it hit me, like a ton of bricks!
-The smell of dead animal.
+The smell of dead animals.
 Ew!

 How Long Do Eggs Last on The Counter?